Create new games this weekend

-The Global Game Jam 2023 is coming to Lockport at 136 Walnut St., the home of Casual Dragon Games.
-While the video and board game seller and event site has had several “jams” this is only the second time it has hosted the free international event.
+Global Game Jam 2023 is coming to Lockport at 136 Walnut St., the home of Casual Dragon Games.
+While the video and board game seller and event site has had several “jams,” this is only the second time it has hosted the free international event.

-Starting at 7 p.m. and ending at 12 a.m. on Friday, Feb.
-3, then opening at 10 a.m. to 12 a.m.
-Saturday, Feb.
-4,and again at 10 a.m. to 7 p.m.
-Sunday, Feb.
-5, this event is worldwide.
+Starting at 7 p.m. and ending at midnight on Friday, then opening at 10 a.m. to midnight, Saturday and continuing from 10 a.m. to 7 p.m.
+Sunday, the event is worldwide.
 People from Japan to Italy to the U.S. will create video and board games in 48 working hours, all to the same theme, which will be announced on Friday.

 For Mark Miller, a seller of rare video games in Casual Dragons and event coordinator, the weekend is about taking creative programers, artists, musicians, writers and other game enthusiasts, and involving them in each others’ games.

-“We want people to learn and grow,” Miller said.
+“We want people to learn and grow,” he said.
 “This is a place for everyone’s ideas.”

 To that point, Miller and Jason Gough, owner of Casual Dragon, spoke of what attendees would receive upon joining in on the gathering, as well as what the vibe will be for those who participate.